What Is Complex PTSD? Causes, Symptoms, And Treatments

 Stress inoculation training

-Another type of therapy that may be offered as a treatment for individuals with C-PTSD is stress inoculation training, another form of CBT that focuses on changing how individuals deal with the stress related to a traumatic event.
+Another type of therapy that may be offered as a treatment for individuals with complex PTSD is stress inoculation training, another form of CBT that focuses on changing how individuals cope with the stress related to a traumatic event.
 It involves learning to reduce stress through muscle relaxation and deep breathing exercises.
 Training sessions are aimed at helping clients understand the necessary skills to defend themselves against troubling thoughts or negative feelings and the reactions that may occur related to past trauma.

 Cognitive processing therapy

-Cognitive Processing Therapy (CPT) is a type of trauma-focused therapy sometimes used to treat PTSD and C-PTSD.
+Cognitive processing therapy (CPT) is a type of trauma-focused therapy sometimes used to treat PTSD and C-PTSD.
 It's designed to help individuals learn to challenge and modify unhealthy or unhelpful thoughts or beliefs about the trauma they experienced.
-Through this process, clients may create a new understanding of their past experiences, thereby reducing long-term adverse effects on their lives.
+Through this process, clients may create a new understanding of their past experiences, potentially reducing long-term adverse effects on their lives.

-The primary focus of talk therapy, also referred to as psychotherapy, is to stabilize the person experiencing complex PTSD so that they can express their feelings, improve connections with others, learn to manage anxiety effectively, and cope with their memories of traumatic events.
+The primary focus of most types of talk therapy—including CBT—is to stabilize the person experiencing complex PTSD so that they can express their feelings, improve connections with others, learn to manage anxiety effectively, and cope with their memories of traumatic events.
 CBT is known as "the gold standard of psychotherapy" and is one of the most commonly practiced today.

 For immediate help with C-PTSD